Getting your Trinity Audio player ready... |

 GRE passages are somewhat shorter, on average, than GMAT passages.
 Yes, you will see a few long passages on the GRE.
 However, most of the passages you’ll be presented with will be on the shorter side.
 And what the GMAT considers a “short” passage (roughly 200 to 250 words) generally won’t get as short as a GRE passage could.
 Many short GRE passages are in the 100-200 word range.

 Even CR passages, which are by nature quite short, are often slightly shorter on the GRE than on the GMAT.
 Now, keep in mind that GMAT CR passages are, in general, already only about 100 words or fewer.
-However, you’re unlikely to come across a GMAT CR passage that is only 1 or 2 sentences long, while you can see such passages in GRE CR.
+However, you’re unlikely to come across a GMAT CR passage that is only 1 or 2 sentences long, while you may see such passages in GRE CR.

 KEY FACT: